cds-snc/simplify-privacy-statements-V2/README.md

 ## Form Validation
 - Form validation is built into the form schema files and use [validator.js](https://github.com/validatorjs/validator.js#validators) is validate input

+## Goals
+- Accessible out of the box
+- Keep code routes / view(s) / schemas as portable (self-contained) as possible.
+- If code i.e custom validators from the routes can be re-used it should be pulled up to the `app` level
+- App level code (app.js) should be touched a little as possible when building a new app based on the starter
+- Implement best practices from [Form design: from zero to hero all in one blog post](https://adamsilver.io/articles/form-design-from-zero-to-hero-all-in-one-blog-post)

+> Routes should act like a plugin. i.e. Project B has a page you need, copy the route directory and add that route to your config.

+## What this project is not
+- This project aims to allow you to hit the ground running.
+It's not meant to be a be all end all defacto solution.

 ## Todo